 Brookfield Home Renovation

-External back and backyard
+External Back and Backyard

-This building will consist of two pavilions; one for bedrooms and one for the client’s living/entertainment indoor/outdoor space.
+This building will consist of two pavilions: one for bedrooms and one for the client’s living/entertainment indoor/outdoor space.
 Two small bedrooms and a bathroom will make up the guest house, with access to the kitchenette, dining area and retreat lounge.
-Stacker doors and bi-folding insect screened shutters around the living area will ensure our clients and their guests can enjoy the indoors and outdoors all year round.
-This space would enjoy views over the pool and to the north-east and views back to the homestead.
+The second pavilion, or entertainment space, will be lined with stacker doors and bi-folding insect screened shutters.
+This will be installed around the entire living area to ensure our clients and their guests can enjoy indoor and outdoor living all year round.
+In a similar vein, this will also guarantee our clients are continually able to enjoy wide-ranging views that stretch over the pool, the north-east, and towards the homestead.

 Project Number: 120601